mrward/monodevelop-nuget-addin/README.md

 # Todo

   * Share the core parts of the source code between SharpDevelop 5 and MonoDevelop.
 Main differences are UI and project system, but the majority of the code was used without modification.
-  * Seek integration of this plugin into the main MonoDevelop addins repository.
+  * Make this addin available in the main MonoDevelop addins repository.